krisk0/ebuilds/README.md

 Reason for creating `gmp-...ebuild`: official .ebuild installs crippled library (without microarch optimization).

+**In approximately 2014 my idea to un-cripple gmp ebuild was rejected by Gentoo developers without explanation.
+Bug filed by me was closed with no comment with reason `won't fix`.
+As of today (17 Nov 2023) gmp-6.3.0.ebuild installs properly optimized library when use flag -cpudetection is set (at least on AMD64 platform).
+It is good that Gentoo folks finally returned to sanity.**

 Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Firefox and does not phone home as often as Chromium.

 Reason for modifying `telegram-desktop...ebuild`: original did not work for me.